 5. Client Certificates

 These certificates are installed on the organization’s server and employees’ devices (desktop, laptop, or even smartphones).
-What they do is make mutual authentication possible, authenticating both the users’ clients as well as the servers they’re connecting to through an exchange of certificates.
+What they do is make mutual authentication possible, authenticating both the users’ clients and the servers they’re connecting to through an exchange of certificates.
 This twist on the traditional TLS handshake involves the server providing its SSL/TLS certificate as usual with the addition of the client providing its own certificate and public key.